ben-manes/gradle-versions-plugin/CONTRIBUTING.md

 For maintainers.
 Releases are published to the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/io.github.ben-manes.versions) by the [deploy workflow](.github/workflows/deploy.yml).
-Dispatching it at a tag is the whole release: it builds that tag, runs `publishPlugins` against it, waits for the portal to serve the new version, and only then publishes the drafted release.
+Dispatching it at a tag is the whole release: it tests that tag, runs `publishPlugins` against it, waits for the portal to serve the new version, and only then publishes the drafted release.
 Each step gates the one after it, so a failure stops short of notifying watchers.